Gregory Mathews: Life

 He was born in Biamble in New South Wales the son of Robert H. Mathews.
 He was educated at The King's School, Parramatta.

-Mathews made his fortune in mining shares, and moved to England in 1902.
-In 1910 he was elected a Fellow of the Royal Society of Edinburgh.
+Mathews made his fortune in mining shares and moved to England in 1902.
+In 1910, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Eagle Clarke, Ramsay Heatley Traquair, John Alexander Harvie-Brown and William Evans.

 Ornithology

 Mathews was a controversial figure in Australian ornithology.
 He was responsible for bringing trinomial nomenclature into local taxonomy, however he was regarded as an extreme splitter.
 He recognised large numbers of subspecies on scant evidence and few notes.
 The extinct Lord Howe Pigeon was described by Mathews in 1915, using a painting as a guide.
-At the time, he named it Raperia godmanae for Alice Mary Godman.
+At the time, he named it Raperia godmanae after Alice Mary Godman.

-His approach drew a hostile response from Archibald James Campbell, a leading Australian figure in birds at the time.
+His approach drew a hostile response from Archibald James Campbell, a leading Australian figure in ornithology at the time.
 He later began splitting genera.
 Dominic Serventy foretold that although a great many of these subspecies ceased to be recognised, future research would have to resort to the use of some of them if and when evidence supported their distinct status.

 He was Chairman of the British Ornithologists' Club from 1935 to 1938.
 He was made CBE in 1939 for his services to ornithology.

-Mathews described M. s. musgravei, currently recognized as a subspecies of the splendid fairy-wren, in 1922 as a new species of bird.
+Mathews described Malurus splendens musgravei, currently recognised as a subspecies of the splendid fairywren, in 1922, as a new species of bird.

-In 1939 he was elected a Fellow of the Royal Australasian Ornithologists Union, and served as its president 1946–1947.
-Mathews built up collection of 30,000 bird skins and a library of 5,000 books on ornithology.
+In 1939, he was elected a Fellow of the Royal Australasian Ornithologists Union and served as its president from 1946–1947.
+Mathews built up a collection of 30,000 bird skins and a library of 5,000 books on ornithology.
 He donated his ornithological library to the National Library of Australia in 1939.

 In 1939, Matthews donated a small collection of Aboriginal ethnographic items from Australia to the British Museum.

 Family

 He married Mrs Marian Wynne, a widow.
 He died in Winchester on 27 March 1949.